sminnaar/Darkly/02 SQL_injection/Resources/members_page.md

 ## A brief explination of the SQL Injection

-Typing any text into the input field returns this error:
+Typing "sminnaar" into the input field and submitting returns this error:
 ```bash
 Unknown column 'sminnaar' in 'where clause'
 ```